The Core: Misunderstood or Misinformed?

 Why Is This Important??
 People tend to go hard with the typical ab routine, crunch after crunch.
 The hard truth: sit ups and basic crunches won’t get you far.
 Along with conventional training, people are wasting time emphasizing on fast movements and as many reps as possible.

 You really need to put more emphasis on stabilizing those deep inner muscles that surround your core!
-Why you ask? – They are in charge of supporting, stabilizing and protecting your spine, pelvic and hip complex.
+Why do you ask? – They are in charge of supporting, stabilizing and protecting your spine, pelvic and hip complex.

 Building an efficient core and strong abdominals does not happen overnight.
 Stay away from misinformation promising you quick results.
 Really understand the core and how to build it properly: